ibm-cloud-docs/EventStreams/eventstreams159.md

 We recommend producers to only produce to local topics, hence they should not require changes when switching between clusters.

 ### Consumers
-Consumers should subscribe and consume to both the local and remote topics.
-This can be done with one wild-carded subscription, that is to consume from both  `accounting.invoice` and `accounting.invoice.<ALIAS>` use the subscription to `accounting.invoice.*`.
+Consumers should subscribe to and consume from both the local and remote topics.
+This can be done with one wild-carded subscription.
+For example, to consume from both  `accounting.invoice` and `accounting.invoice.<ALIAS>` use the subscription to `accounting.invoice.*`.

 When consuming both local and remote topics, take care if the application requires strict ordering.
 In such a case, remote topics should be fully consumed first before starting to consume from local topics.
 This way messages are processed in the order that they were produced.